pab-nguyen/pab-nguyen.github.io/index.md

 	Artist Bluff Trails in New Hampshire
 </figcaption>

 ### What I've done so far
-I am working as a Oracle NetSuite Analyst at a construction materials manufacturer.
-This SME recently implemented Oracle as their ERP system, and is in need of assistance with daily operations to ensure a smooth change from their legacy system.
-My responsibilities include assisting with the software operational issues, customizing front-end elements (forms, lists), updating data records and documenting changes and work instructions, and building dashboards for executives.
+I am working as a Data Analyst Intern at Sunovion Pharmaceuticals for the summer 2021.
+In this role, I got to work with the Decision Insights team to help the Marketing team to build a consolidated dashboard, which will be used as the single source of truth for all marketing data.
+My responsibility includes extracting data from different sources (Google Analytics, VAE/NPP Emails, IVA Calls, etc.) using SQL and Excel then push the data into Tableau to build the dashboard.

-My previous employment was at Sunovion Pharmaceuticals, where I worked as an intern in the Strategic Pricing and Reimbursement department.
-During this internship, I had the opportunity to build financial models to quantify financial impact of health policies changes on firms, scripted VBA macros to automate processes, and co-created an improved intern program with my colleagues.
+I have worked as a Oracle NetSuite Analyst, where I assisted my employer to integrate Oracle NetSuite as their new ERP, built dashboards for executives, and facilitated training sessions for employees.
+Before that, I had interned at Sunovion Pharmaceuticals, in the Strategic Pricing and Contracting team.
+During this internship, I had the opportunity to build financial models to quantify financial impact of health policies changes, scripted VBA macros to automate reports, and co-designed an improved intern program with my colleagues.

 I have a MS degree in Finance and Data Analytics at Bentley University.
 I am proficient in R and Python programming languages, data processing with SQL.
 I am familiar with a handful of libraries like ggplot, dplyr for R and matplotlib, pandas, numpy, seaborn for Python.
-Tableau is another of my trusted tool to create data visualization.

-Besides programming and visualization tools, I have substantial knowledge and experiences in corporate finance and I am advanced in Excel and VBA.
-I have worked as an investment analyst at an asset management firm.
-I have experiences with building complex financial models for equity valuation (DCF), capital budgeting, revenue forecasting, option pricing.
-Additionally, I have built multiples VBA macros sets to automate reports, reducing significantly labor hours in my previous jobs.
+My most trusted tool Tableau.
+I love the process of tinkering with data to find the best visual methods to tell the necessary story.
+My goal is to get on Tableau Viz of the Day one day.

 ### What I'm working on